edwwlui/Annotated-Sentiment-and-Style-Transfer/README.md

     - if $main_function=='DeleteOnly' then $main_function='label'
     - if $main_function=='DeleteAndRetrieve' or 'RetrieveOnly' then $main_function='orgin'
 - Part 2: train
-  - get tf-idf score by n-gram from data
+  - get tf-idf score and Euclidean dist for Retrieve and n-gram for Delete from data
     - #fw: sentiment.train.\[0,1].tf_idf.$main_function:\[label,orgin]
   - if data==amazon: use nltk to filter by tf-idf
      - #overwrite: sentiment.train.${i:\[1,2]}.tf_idf.$main_function:\[label,orgin]
-  - add data if pass the threshold specified
+  - add data of attribute marker if pass the threshold specified
     - #fw: sentiment.train.${i:\[0,1]}.data.${main_function:[label,orgin]}
     - #fw: sentiment.dev.${i:\[0,1]}.data.${main_function:[label,orgin]}
   - integrate all training and testing files into